M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

 We report the results from a series of experiments to illustrate how $M$ equilibrium provides a lens through which to better understand strategic behavior in games.
 The experiments shared some common features.
 Sixteen participants joined each experimental session.
-Subjects were first given instructions in a power-point presentation that was read aloud.
-Subjects played two-player matrix games with either two or three possible choices.
-Each game was played for either 8 rounds (the $2\times 2$ games) or 15 rounds (the $3\times 3$ games).
-In each round, participants were randomly rematched with a different participant in a perfect stranger protocol, i.e. ensuring that two players never played the same game together more than once.
+Subjects were first given instructions in a power-point presentation (read aloud).
+Subjects played two-player matrix games with two or three possible choices.
+Each game was played for 8 rounds ($2\times 2$ games) or 15 rounds ($3\times 3$ games).
+In each round, participants were randomly rematched with a different participant in a perfect stranger protocol to ensure that two players never played the same game together more than once.
 This feature was made explicitly clear to subjects.

-On the screen that showed the payoff table and that let subjects choose a row of the matrix,\footnote{All subjects played by choosing a row.
-For asymmetric games this simply means that Column played as Row with a transposed payoff matrix.} subjects were also asked to submit their beliefs about their opponent's choice in terms of ``percentage chances.''
-Belief elicitation was incentivized using a generalization of a method proposed by Wilson and Vespa (2016), which is an implementation of Hossain and Okuis' (2013) \emph{binarized scoring rule} (BSR).
-The BSR is incentive compatible for general risk-preferences and, hence, avoids issues of risk-aversion that plague other scoring rules (e.g. quadratic scoring rule).\footnote{See Schotter and Trevino (2014) and Schlag et al. (2014) for discussions of belief elicitation methods.} Wilson and Vespa's (2016) method operationalizes the BSR for binary-choice settings in a way that is simple to explain.
-Subjects submit the ``percentage chance'' with which they believe their opponent chooses each action by moving a single slider between endpoints labeled $A$ and $B$.
-Any point on the slider corresponds to a unique chance of $A$ being played (and $B$ with complementary chance) with the $A$ endpoint ($B$ endpoint) corresponding to the belief that the opponent chooses $A$ ($B$) for sure.
-The point chosen by the subject is then compared with two computer-generated random points on the slider.
-If the chosen point is closer to the opponent's actual choice (one of the endpoints) than at least one of the two randomly-drawn points then the subject receives a fixed prize.
-The next proposition generalizes this method so that it can be used for general normal-form games.
+On the screen that displayed the payoff matrix, subjects could select a row of the matrix\footnote{All subjects played by choosing a row.
+For asymmetric games this simply means that Column played as Row with a transposed payoff matrix.} and submit their beliefs about their opponent's choice in terms of ``percentage chances.''
+Belief elicitation was incentivized using a generalization of a method proposed by \citet{wilson2018}, which is an implementation of \citeauthor{hossain2013}'s (\citeyear{hossain2013}) \emph{binarized scoring rule} (BSR).
+The BSR is incentive compatible for general risk-preferences and, hence, avoids issues of risk-aversion that plague other scoring rules (e.g. quadratic scoring rule).\footnote{See \citet{schotter2014} and \citet{schlag2015} for discussions of belief elicitation methods.} The method operationalizes the BSR for binary-choice settings in a way that is simple to explain.\footnote{See Appendix C for details and a generalization of the method to games with more than two choices.}